A military officer saluting in uniform

 Veterans seeking to re-enlist or transition into officer roles may qualify for waivers, particularly if they possess critical skills or leadership experience.
 This policy ensures the military retains valuable institutional knowledge and skills, even from individuals who may no longer meet standard age criteria.

-These waivers are evaluated on a case-by-case basis, considering the applicant’s experience, skills, and physical fitness.
+These waivers are evaluated case-by-case, considering the applicant’s:

 For women in the military, this flexibility broadens the scope of opportunities, enabling them to continue contributing to national defense even as they age.